JA-26-01/JA-26-01.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I got selected as a Data Analyst Intern at J P Morgan and Chase
+I got selected as a Data Analyst Intern at J P Morgan and Chase!